FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-03.md

 TODO: How to report?
 Average and standard deviation?

-Following MLRsearch algorithm leaves less freedom for the benchmark groups to encounter the comparability problem, alghough more research is needed to determine the effect of MLRsearch's tweakable parameters.
+The MLRsearch algorithm leaves less freedom for the benchmark groups to encounter the comparability problem, alghough more research is needed to determine the effect of MLRsearch's tweakable parameters.